Jollywatt/typst-fletcher/src/diagram.typ

 				prev-coord = node.pos
 				for i in range(number-of-edges-needing-end-vertex) {
-					// the `to` point of the previous edge is waiting to be set edges.at(-1 - i).vertices.at(-1) = node.pos
+					// previous edge(s) are waiting for their last vertex edges.at(-1 - i).vertices.at(-1) = node.pos
 				}
 				number-of-edges-needing-end-vertex = 0